Solas (Dragon Age): Visual design

 Solas is envisioned by Weekes to be a middle-aged man in his early to mid-forties.
 His appearance is reflective of a wandering nomad's lifestyle, who journeys from place to place without a set destination.
 BioWare's designers intended Solas to appear as if he is wearing all that he owns, and that his items of clothing are meant to look like homemade improvisations born from necessity.
+Then in Veilguard, the designers wanted the character to have "cast off his hermit disguise" and instead don "the ancient elven god equivalent of a business suit".
+This version of Solas wasn't designed to be "flashy" but instead "calculating and intentional".

-Concept art displayed in The Art of Dragon Age Inquisition book shows the creative process for Solas as the team develops his look after many renditions to match the ideas provided by other creative teams.
+Concept art displayed in The Art of Dragon Age: Inquisition book shows the creative process for Solas as the team develops his look after many renditions to match the ideas provided by other creative teams.
 After exploring many different hairstyles, the final decision was made to design Solas with a bold, bald head.
 This is intended to evoke a sense of ageless wisdom required by his character.
+A side quest in Veilguard allows Rook to see memories of Solas during the rebellion he led – this younger version of the character had hair.
+The Art of Dragon Age: The Veilguard noted "that hair loss would be the only outward indication of an ancient elf's age" so while both Solas and Elgar'nan are bald, the latter wears a wig.